How Much Are Electric Guitars? Price Guide (2023)

 The cost of pickups, hardware, and electronics in these electric guitars are typically the highest.
 These guitars often feature the most advanced pickups.
 Custom wound pickups that have the best sound possible!

-The most expensive hardware, such as gold-plated or hand-engraved tuners or bridges.
-These are components that have amazing performance.
 They will hold tune like no other!
 Additionally, the electronics in these guitars may be the most advanced and versatile!

 You might find active electronics, coil-splitting, and more.
 The craftsmanship, wood selection, and custom options all come into play in the guitar price.